 The following log generated at 06:01:03 EST, which correspond to 11:01:03 UTC, is correctly displayed as 12:01:03 (display timezone is UTC+1 in my case).

 3.1 Supported Date formats.

 JSON logs are automatically parsed in Datadog.

-date attribute is one of the reserved attributes in Datadog which means JSON logs that use those attributes have their values treated specially - in this case to derive the log’s date.
-Change the default remapping for those attribute at the top of your Pipeline as explained in the edit reserved attributes documentation.
+The log date attribute is one of the reserved attributes in Datadog which means JSON logs that use those attributes have their values treated specially - in this case to derive the log’s date.
+Change the default remapping for these attributes at the top of your Pipeline.

 So let’s imagine that the actual timestamp of the log is contained in the attribute mytimestamp.

 To make sure this attribute value is taken to override the log date, we would simply need to add it in the list of Date attributes.